AidenEllis/Cligo/README.md

 application.

-The main goal of CliGo is to allow developers to focus on building commands, instead of taking care about the process, execution & user input handeling.
+The main goal of CliGo is to allow developers to focus on building commands, instead of worrying about the process, execution & user input handeling.

 And with our built-in components you can easily do stuffs like `checking permissions` (e.g., checking if the user is logged in),